huma-engineering/huma-docs/data-collection/huma-app/getting-started/personal-information-account-settings.md

 If you have the **App support** feature available in your Profile, click to access live chat or support documentation.

 ### Logout
-To log out of the App, scroll down t the bottom of the Profile page and click **Logout**.
+To log out of the Huma App, scroll down to the bottom of the Profile page and click **Logout**.
 You will be returned to the login screen.

 **Related articles**: [Personal information and account settings](./personal-information-account-settings.md); [Data privacy and account security](../features/data-privacy-and-security.md); [Managing calls and appointments](../features/calls-and-appointments.md); [Messages](../features/messages.md)